-There are so many different brands of ink out there anymore, and the ones that are most cost effect or even the brightest and most vibrant, are not always the most sterile or even sterilized at all.
+There are so many different brands of ink out there, and the ones that are most cost effective, or even the brightest and most vibrant, are not always the most sterile or even sterilized at all.

 Interestingly enough, it wasn't until recently that the sterility of tattoo ink was even an issue.
-Though when the CDC ended up dealing with several customers who had developed complicated dermatological complications after being tattooed in shops that did not use sterile inks.
+The CDC ended up dealing with several customers who had developed complicated dermatological complications after being tattooed in shops that did not use sterile inks.
 After these incidents, several small studies were conducted and it was found that just about all traditional inks were unsterilized and most of them were not premixed, meaning that artist were also responsible for mixing all of their own colors.
-The problem with this, is that you not only have one source of infection from the unsterilized ink, but then you have another source of infection from any artists who use anything but reverse osmosis water that has been sterilized itself.
+The problem with this is that you not only have one source of infection from the unsterilized ink, but then you have another source of infection from any artist who uses anything but reverse osmosis water that has been sterilized itself.

 Though when you come in packed with an arsenal of logical and easy to answer questions for your artist before you get inked, you can recognize and get away from any unprofessional artists who aren't using proper sanitation techniques.

 Don't ever let any artist get away with telling you they are always getting new needles and don't ever use any past expiration, unless they show you their current stock of needles.
 It isn't very common that an artist will use expired needles, since they are so affordable to purchase, but it has happened.
-The bigger deal with this happening, is a matter of building trust and respect with your artist, more than safety.
-Though there is obviously still a safety risk here, as a needle that has gone past it's expiration is no long in a protective package.
-The whole reason the manufacturers use expiration dates, is to prevent any additional sources of infection, something every professional takes seriously.
+The bigger deal with this happening is a matter of building trust and respect with your artist more than safety.
+Though there is obviously still a safety risk here, as a needle that has gone past it's expiration is no longer in a protective package.
+The whole reason the manufacturers use expiration dates is to prevent any additional sources of infection, something every professional takes seriously.

 This is another important aspect to consider before getting inked, as aftercare is vital to keeping away infection and keeping your tattoo bright and vibrant for as long as possible.
 There are many methods to aftercare as well, most of which are viable, but some are outdated and not great for protecting your skin or your tattoo.